kuzmin-no/ELKO_GLED316_dimmer/readme.md

 - [GLED316 sdcard adapter top](./img/GLED316_sdcard_adapter1.jpg)
 - [GLED316 sdcard adapter bottom](./img/GLED316_sdcard_adapter2.jpg)

-On the `SD-card` adapter board, there are labels marked RX and TX, which most likely indicate the UART link between the microcontroller and the Zigbee board.
+On the `SD-card` adapter board, there are labels marked `RX` and `TX`, which most likely indicate the UART link between the microcontroller and the Zigbee board.
 According to another label, the voltage level is +3 volts, so it can be directly connected to a UART-USB adapter to check the output.

 After connecting, we can discover that the dimmer communicate using a standard serial protocol with a speed of `115200` bps and `8N1` configuration.